Peyman-Borhani/Dash-Maxima/README.md

 ## A new shadcn-svelte dashboard component on Svelte5 Runes

-- Shadcn-svelte Dashboard sample on steroids, much refined and improved.
+- Shadcn-svelte Dashboard sample on steroids, fully rewritten.
-- Fully re-written, customizable, dynamic responsive, in resusable components.
+- Customizable, dynamic responsive, in resusable components.
 - Improved: styles, UI, grid layout, theme, dynamic sizing, interactive.
 - Customize it for your use-case and integrate your business data/functions.
 - or request my services to build + integrate a desired interactive Dash panel.